Skip to content

 bash

-keep configure
+keep init

 You'll be prompted for: